rishi-raj-jain/itsmy.fyi/.github/ISSUE_TEMPLATE/your-mylink-profile-data.md

 ---
-name: Custom issue template
+name: Your MyLink Profile Data
-about: Describe this issue template's purpose here.
+about: Describe your MyLink data and get a URL to share instantly!
 title: rishi-raj-jain
 labels: ''
 assignees: ''